anou/iftheme-docs/plugins/tinymce-advanced/readme.txt

 Best is to install directly from WordPress.
 If manual installation is required, please make sure that the plugin files are in a folder named "tinymce-advanced" (not two nested folders) in the WordPress plugins folder, usually "wp-content/plugins".

 == Changelog ==

+= 4.0.2 =
+* Fix showing of the second, third and forth button rows when the Toolbar Toggle button is not used.
+* Fix adding the ''directionality'' plugin when RTL or LTR button is selected.
+* Show the ''Advanced Options'' to super admins on multisite installs.
+* Add the ''link'' plugin including link rel setting.
+Replaces the Insert/Edit Link dialog when enabled.
+* Include updated ''table'' plugin that has support for vertical align for cells.

 = 4.0.1 =
 Fix warnings on pages other than Edit Post.
 Update the description.